quim-romero/trackforge/README.md

 ## 🧭 About TrackForge

-**TrackForge** isn’t just another task manager — it’s a **focused productivity environment** designed for makers who move with intent.
+**TrackForge** is a **focused productivity environment** — a quiet alternative to noisy task managers, built for makers who value clarity over chaos.

-Built to be minimal, fast, and intentional, it offers:
+Minimal, fast, and intentional, it provides:

-- ✍️ Task management with filters, priorities, and inline editing
+- ✍️ Task management with filters, priorities, inline editing
-- 🎯 UI settings for density, theme, and motion preferences (persisted locally)
+- 🎯 Customizable UI density, theme, and motion preferences (persisted locally)
-- 🔐 Passwordless login via magic link (Supabase Auth)
+- 🔐 Passwordless login via Supabase (magic link) + guest/demo mode
+- 👥 Business mode for **clients & projects** management with Kanban workflow
-- 📈 Visual stats to track weekly momentum
+- 📈 Visual stats for weekly momentum and productivity tracking
-- 🧪 CI-integrated E2E testing for reliability and flow
+- 🧪 Automated E2E testing integrated with CI for reliability

 ---